UOR-Foundation/uorcontent/rendered/obsidian/Resources/philosophical-implications.md

 # Philosophical Implications

+## Description

-An exploration of the philosophical implications of the UOR framework, proposing a coherentist metaphysics where existence and meaning emerge from prime-coordinate structures and their coherence relations.
+An exploration of the philosophical implications of the [[uor-c-001|UOR framework]], proposing a coherentist metaphysics where existence and meaning emerge from prime-coordinate structures and their coherence relations.

 UOR suggests a coherentist metaphysics: the universe is an information‐theoretic tapestry of irreducible spectra, where existence and meaning emerge from prime-coordinate structures and their coherence relations.